manpages/worg/README.md

 μ ∷ (Foldable b, Mergable t) => ∀a∀d . *Reduce* d → (b a → d) → t b a → t d

 Open question — what really is _Reduce_?
 Looks familiar.
-Conceptually, it's a way to unlift foldables, AHA!, it's a result of a particular fold under a Mergable.
-To get rid oF explicitly defining Reduces, we need to make Mergables we work with also instances of a Functor.
+Conceptually, it's a way to unlift foldables, AHA!
+It's a result of a particular fold under a Mergable.
+To get rid of explicitly defining Reduces, we need to make Mergables we work with also instances of a Functor.

 ---